bridge-design/website/README.md

 - `yarn export` - deprecated at next@14 and higher.
 Use `yarn build` instead.
 - `yarn deploy` - deploys previously exported static assets.
 Normally should not be needed, because deploy is handled via Github Actions.

+## References

+The website is build based on [tailwind-nextjs-starter-blog](https://github.com/timlrx/tailwind-nextjs-starter-blog).

 ## Adding new articles to blog

 Add a new directory named as the desired slug for the post, into `src/pages/blog` directory.
 Create `index.mdx` inside that directory and add your content.
 Any images or other assets can be also stored in the folder.